martinmulei/martinmulei/README.md

 ---

 I am a **BBA (Accounting) student with a strong foundation in financial reporting, performance analysis, and business strategy**.
-Certified in the **Google Data Analytics Professional Certificate** and the **Microsoft Power BI Data Analyst Professional Certificate**, with advanced expertise in **financial data modeling, DAX, Power Query, and executive dashboard development**.
+Certified in the **Google Data Analytics Professional Certificate** and the **Microsoft Power BI Data Analyst Professional Certificate**, with expertise in **financial data modeling, DAX, Power Query, and executive dashboard development**.

 Skilled in **SQL, R, Excel, and business intelligence tools**, I transform financial and operational data into actionable insights that support **budgeting, forecasting, variance analysis, and strategic decision-making**.
 Focused on building a career as a **Financial Analyst**, leveraging data to drive **performance optimization and informed business growth**.